M66B/FairEmail/FAQ.md

 Therefore, this isn't supportable.

 An alternative is to use keywords, which is possible since version 1.2263, but please be aware that keywords can't be stored on the email server with POP3, only on the device.
-You can search on keywords via "*More options*", and save the search via a button in the top action bar, which means you can have virtual folders in the navigation menu.
+You can search on keywords via "*More options*" in the search dialog box, and save the search via a button in the top action bar, which basically means you can have virtual folders in the navigation menu.
+Keywords can be added and messages can be hidden (in the inbox) automatically with rules, see [this FAQ](#faq71).

 Please note that FairEmail doesn't store a copy of your messages in the cloud for privacy reasons.